Hours: 7:30AM-4:30PM MST

 Restricted Records: No sealed or expunged cases released

 This court will not process written requests for information.
 You must use the Internet or hire a retriever, or visit in person.
-Case files located in Rm 38, but note that newer felony case records are at the new criminal courthouse on Colfax St.
+There is a County Court

 Hours: 8AM-4PM MST